 - Annual flu shot

-- Annual sexually transmitted infections (STI) screening for chlamydia and gonorrhea
+- Annual sexually transmitted infections (STI) test for chlamydia and gonorrhea

 - Behavioral health consultation during medical visits